 Are you looking for a way to make some extra money?
 Do you have skills and experience as an engineer?
 If so, you should be able to find a great side hustle.

-We’ll also provide tips on how to get started.
+I’ll also provide tips on how to get started.
 So, if you are interested in earning extra cash, keep reading!

 Side Hustles for Engineers

 Whether your background is in civil engineering, mechanical engineering, software engineering, or any engineering field, you can find some options here.

 1. Freelance Engineering Work

 If you’re a qualified engineer, you can use your skills to freelance and earn extra income outside of your full-time job.
 Projects may involve CAD design or other types of engineering work.